 The reconstructed sections, with their vivid red and blue painted columns, are controversial among archaeologists but make for some of the most visually dynamic ruins in Greece.

 📷 Pro Tip: Come as early as possible.
-Knossos opens at 8am and the best photography light is in the first two hours before the tour groups arrive and the sun climbs overhead.
+Knossos opens at 8 am, and the best photography light is in the first two hours before the tour groups arrive and the sun climbs overhead.
 The reconstructed columns with their deep red color photograph beautifully against a blue sky with a polarizer.
-A 24–70mm handles the scale of the site while a 50mm lets you work individual details.
+A 24 to 70mm handle scales the site while a 50mm handle lets you work on individual details.
 The fresco reproductions, particularly the famous bull-leaping fresco, are worth photographing in the site museum.
+Note that drone flights are prohibited at Knossos and all Greek archaeological sites.

 Falassarna Beach (Best Sunset in Crete)